CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 The contact persons for all types of security incidents MUST be known to the employees.
 Contact Information MUST always be up to date and available in a workable format.

 #### DER.2.1.A4 Notification of affected persons in case of security incidents [Head of IT, Emergency Representative, Press Office, Data Protection Officer, Head of Institution]
 A security incident MUST inform all relevant internal and external bodies in a timely manner.
 It MUST be checked whether the data protection officer, the works council / staff council and employees from the legal department must be involved.
-Likewise, the reporting requirements for authorities and regulated industries MUST be taken into account.
+Likewise, the reporting requirements for public authorities and regulated industries MUST be taken into account.
 It is also necessary to ensure that affected bodies are informed of the necessary measures.

 #### DER.2.1.A5 Security Incident [Head IT, IT Operations]

 For a security incident to be successfully resolved, the person responsible first has to narrow down the problem and find the cause.
 He then has to select the necessary remedial action and obtain approval from the IT supervisor before implementing it.
-Subsequently, the cause MUST be removed and a safe state established (see DER.2.1.A6 * Restoring the operating environment after security incidents *).
+Subsequently, the cause MUST be eliminated and a safe state established (see DER.2.1.A6 * Restoring the operating environment after security incidents *).

 There must be an up-to-date list of internal and external security experts who can be involved in security incidents for questions from the various required subject areas.
 Secure communication procedures with these internal and external agencies MUST be established.